nerdfunk-net/diode/1.19.1/README.md

 This is version 1.19.1

-There are a lot of changes in 1.19.x This Version is not yet tested!!!
+This version was tested over a longer period of time.

 ## Table of Contents
 1. [General Info](#general-info)